darcular/TwitterProject/MainHighwayHarvester/README.md

 ##Description

-This harvester aim to collect tweets exactly on several main streets in Melbourne(e.g. City Link, West Gate Bridge, Eastern Freeway, Monash Freeway, Nepean Highway, CBD).
+This harvester aim to collect historical tweets exactly on several main streets in Melbourne(e.g. City Link, West Gate Bridge, Eastern Freeway, Monash Freeway, Nepean Highway, CBD).
 A Json file provided by PSMA_Preprocessor helps to do this targed harvesting.